centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/metrics.md

 ### Status of a metric and status of a service

-When a service has several metrics, the status of the service is the status of the worst metric.
+When a service has several metrics, the status of the service is the worst among all metric status.
 The order of priority is as follows: OK, UNKNOWN, WARNING, CRITICAL.

 If a metric cannot be retrieved, its status is considered as UNKNOWN and will impact the associated service.

 ### Services without metrics

-Some services have no associated metrics: they return statuses rather than numerical values.
+Some services have no associated metrics: they check statuses rather than metrics with numerical values.
 Typically, checks on hardware.
-The status the service takes is directly defined in the plugin's code, according to the return code of the device.
+The status the service takes is directly defined in the plugin's code, according to the device's response.

 ## Where can I see the metrics for a service in Centreon?